 If there’s one thing I want you to understand right away, it’s this:

 Indeed, high contrast VA is often the last thing to go.
 This can be quite distressing for patients, who can tell that there is something wrong with their vision, but get repeatedly told by their optometrist or ophthalmologist that they are still seeing very well.
 Rather than being reassured, it can be quite distressing, as the patient then can’t reconcile what they are seeing with what their vision expert is telling them.
 Are they imagining things?
 Or is their vision ‘expert’ not as expert as they say they are?
+It can kind of feel like gaslighting.

 If the scotoma does go across the fovea, you will certainly get a greatly decreased VA.
 If your patient is only reading 6/120 (20/400), you can really tell they have low vision.
 But we frequently see patients with very substantial loss of visual function who are still seeing 6/12, 6/9, sometimes even 6/6 (20/20).
 Even when the VA is moderately impaired (say 6/48), bear in mind that they might have impaired function well in excess of what you’d expect from that VA.

-Aside: The three zones of vision.
 We’re trained to consider the visual field as having two zones — the small macular field (detail vision) and the peripheral field (all the rest).
 The job of the peripheral field is to provide a rough outline, and then we shift fixation to bring the macula to bear on points of interest in order to fill in detail.

-If you’re going to understand low vision (especially dry AMD), it’s more useful to consider three zones.
+But to understand low vision (especially dry AMD), it’s more useful to consider three zones.
 Yes, the job of the peripheral field is to guide large saccades of the macular field.
 But in turn the job of the macular field is to guide very fine saccades of the tiny foveal field.
 This distinction is particularly relevant when people have geographic atrophy, which often preserves the foveal field until late in the disease.

 Note re imperial vs metric units: I’m in Australia, so we use metric VA, based around a six-metre viewing distance.
-For the sake of American readers I’ll try to remember to throw in some twenty-foot figures as well.
+For the sake of American readers I’ll try to remember to throw in some twenty-foot translations as well.

 Causes of Vision Impairment